Ohio’s Ties to the White House Easter Egg Roll

 Spiegel Grove, Fremont 43420

-For details about the 2021 Hayes Easter Egg Roll visit the website or Facebook event.
-The event is free, but tickets are required for assigning time slots.
+For details about times, reservations and what you need to take part in the 2022 Hayes Easter Egg Roll visit the website or Facebook event.